Xe/site/blog/pageview-time-experiment-2019-08-19.markdown

 ![A diagram on how this works](/static/img/pageview_flowchart.png)

-When the page is loaded, a [javascript file records the start time](/static/js/pageview_timer.js).
+When the page is loaded, a [javascript file records the start time][js].
 This then sets a [pagehide handler](https://developer.mozilla.org/en-US/docs/Web/API/Window/pagehide_event) to send a [navigator beacon](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon) containing the following data: